badrkhouzima/hello-world/README.md

 # hello-world
-It is ME Badr/khouzima entering to the programming world I studied mechanics then i headed to the uni to study culture and media studies in the Eglish studies department.
-I worked with NGOs and I taught ESL foir a while.
+It is ME Badr/khouzima entering to the programming world I studied mechanics then i headed to the uni to study media and cultural studies at the English studies department.
+I worked with NGOs for few years before I went to Vietnam to teach ESL for a year.
-Currently, I am learning to code to make a big shit in my carrer.
+Currently, I am learning to code to make a big shift in my carrer.
+Code is the fiture and the now..